 Virtual servers have been around for several years and the technology has matured a lot.
-A few years ago, hardcore database administrators (DBAs) were extremely reluctant to migrate SQL Server installations to virtual
+A few years ago, hardcore database administrators (DBAs) were extremely reluctant to migrate SQL Server installations to virtual machines, but these days going virtual is not as farfetched.
+There are, however, important things you need to consider before you decide to go virtual.

 The most popular solutions for virtualizing SQL Server are VMware and Microsoft's Hyper-V. You should first decide which you would like to adopt.
 VMware is still king of this space -- it's been around longer, is a more mature product and offers more features.
 However, Hyper-V is catching up pretty fast and costs less than VMware.
 Both products offer free trial versions and, if you are just getting started with SQL Server virtualization, I would recommend that you try both.